Reachability using NWPathMonitor and Combine

 // ...

-My application in built in SwiftUI (2.0) and Combine and the solution above wouldn't feel right in my View Model.
+My application is built in SwiftUI (2.0) and Combine and the solution above wouldn't feel right in my View Model.
 So I started with a simple wrapper, hiding the monitor and exposing a publisher which notifies path changes.

 let wrapper = NWPathMonitorWrapper()